 If you have experienced flooding on the interior and/or exterior of your home, please call 928-213-2102 to report the damage.
 While the City is not able to provide financial compensation for restoration or repairs, it is important to track damage costs so that the data can be reported to the Arizona Department of Emergency and Military Affairs.
 All information collected is kept confidential.

-The map models potential water flows after a rain event in which 2" of precipitation falls on the Pipeline burn area over a period of 45 minutes.
-Such a storm has a 25-Year recurrence interval probability.
-This does not mean that such a storm only occurs every 25 years.
-Instead, a 25-Year Event is one that statistically has a 4% probability of occurring in any given time.
-The Post-Fire Flood Risk Assessment Map has been prepared utilizing the best available data.
+The map models potential water flows after a rain event in which two inches of precipitation falls on the Pipeline Fire burn area in 45 minutes.
+The Flood Risk Assessment Map has been prepared utilizing the best available data.
 However, unpredictable changes may occur in the flow patterns and channels as watershed conditions constantly change due to levels of saturation, debris, sediment impacts, and other factors.
-As such, it is very important to note that these changes could impact the modeling results used to prepare the Assessment Map.
+These changes could impact the modeling results used to prepare the map.

 Preliminary flood hazard modeling of areas impacted by the Pipeline Fire indicates an increased risk of flooding for some neighborhoods within Flagstaff City limits.
-Specifically, residents whose homes are in the neighborhoods of Creighton Estates, Forest Hills, Cheshire, Coyote Springs, Anasazi Ridge, Coconino Estates, Ridge Crest, Rock Ridge Estates, Clark Homes, North End, Downtown Flagstaff, Flagstaff Townsite, or Southside and whose homes are located within a FEMA Zone A, AE, AH, or shaded X should immediately purchase or maintain flood insurance.
-Homeowners insurance policies do not cover flood damage and coverage must be purchased separately.
-Individuals interested in learning if they may be affected can view a map of Flagstaff neighborhoods or can visit the FEMA Flood Map Service Center to view floodplain designations by address.
-More information can be found at the FEMA National Flood Insurance Program website.
+Homeowners' insurance policies do not cover flood damage and coverage must be purchased separately.
+More information can be found on the FEMA National Flood Insurance Program website.

 Pipeline West Post-Wildfire Flooding Updates